sdc-china/IDA-doc/_posts/2018-03-08-test-smart-comparison.md

       If there is nothing different, current screenshot will be shown and status is **Passed**.

-  10. Click ![][toggle_on] in front of the case step again to disable image comparison.
+  10. If you want to disable image comparison, just Click ![][toggle_on] in front of the case step again.

 ### Refresh new screenshots from the latest testing report